 When to Harvest Onions in San Diego

 When is the right time to harvest onions?
-Onions can be pulled at any stage of the growing cycle, but there is one clue that can tell you when the remaining bulbs must be harvested; if the plants start looking like they are dying than it is ready to be dug out!
+Onions can be pulled at any stage of the growing cycle, but there is one obvious clue that can tell you when the remaining bulbs must be harvested: if the plants start looking like they are dying, your onions are ready to be dug out!

 More Resources: